Where We Work

 Our work focusses on providing skills training for adolescents and young people.
 A vital part of our approach is to link trainees with job opportunities, either as employees or as self-employed, increasing their ability to make an income.
 The trades we provide training in match market demands, such as the 80% of Bangladesh’s population which are mobile phone users.
 By including leadership, negotiation and communication skills training in our courses, trainees’ confidence and general skills for the workplace are developed.
 We work with parents, guardians, community members and the government to create a positive attitude around encouraging young people into skills training.

-The types of courses we have run in vocational skills training in include mobile phone servicing, agricultural techniques including accessing markets, and tailoring and dressmaking.
-Our focus on skills training expands to agriculture and includes increasing farmers’ skills and knowledge of agricultural techniques, access to agricultural inputs such as seeds and tools and how to access markets to sell produce.
+The types of courses we have run in vocational skills training in include mobile phone servicing, and tailoring and dressmaking.
+Our focus on skills training expands to our work in economic development more broadly.
+This includes work with female smallholder farmers to increase their skills and knowledge of agricultural techniques, access to agricultural inputs (such as seeds and tools), and how they can better access markets to sell produce.

 Mohammed successfully completed a vocational course in mobile phone servicing.
 He has now opened a multi-purpose shop in his village: a general store selling snacks and a mobile phone servicing desk.
 He rents the shop space and employs two young men to run it whilst he operates the mobile phone servicing desk and also offers a mobile phone charging facility.